Brand Execution Guidelines banner image

 As a good rule of thumb, use Hootsuite to schedule:

-• LinkedIn link and image updates
+• LinkedIn document and image updates.

 More information about Hootsuite